Julio Le Parc: Middle

 Upon arriving in Paris in 1958 he connected with Jesús Rafael Soto and Carlos Cruz-Diez who were already in Paris.
-There they met Victor Vasarely, Georges Vantongerloo, Morellet, and Denise René, whom they became friends with.
+There they met Victor Vasarely, Georges Vantongerloo, Morellet, and Denise René, with whom they became friends.
 René, a French art dealer, was committed to the promotion of abstract art, and later helped launch kineticism.
 Upon building relationships with these fellow artists and moving permanently to Paris, Le Parc began to paint what came to be known as Surfaces Sequences.
 These are works in which the progression of forms with slight variations create illusions of rhythmic movements when completed.
 In 1960 the GRAV group was established with the collective strategy to delegate the creative act to the viewer.
 The group advocated for art to play a wider and more active role in society.

 In 1966, Le Parc won the Grand Prize in Painting at the 33rd Biennale di Venezia, Venice.
 He had been living in Paris for eight years at the time of receiving the award.
 By this time, Le Parc had invested himself in experiments with light.
 Le Parc had personal experiences with light and mobiles in a translucid cube, as well as an animated piece of light projected on ceilings, walls and the floor.
 He was also experimenting with light on a reflecting cylinder.

 A defender of human rights, he fought against dictatorship in Latin America.
 In 1972 he refused to hold a retrospective exhibition at the Musée d'Art Moderne de la Ville de Paris, after flipping a coin to make the decision.

 Late

-Le Parc has continued his use of light and kinetics.
+Le Parc continued his use of light and kinetics.
 However, "in the 1970s, Le Parc's artistic activities became less frequent, to the degree that his work almost went unnoticed in the international arena for several decades".
-Nonetheless, with a renewed interest in using light as a medium, Le Parc's work is being brought to the attention of a wider public.
+Nonetheless, with a renewed interest in using light as a medium, Le Parc's work was brought to the attention of a wider public.

 In 2004 he produced with Yvonne Argenterio in the Elettrofiamma workshops, Italy, a series of sculptures (Torsions) presented at the event "Verso la Luce", in the Castle of Boldeniga (Brescia, Italy).
 The monumental sculpture "Verso la Luce" is still visible in the castle garden.

 He received a one-man show at the Palais de Tokyo in Paris in 2013.
-He is socially committed to immersive art.
+He was socially committed to immersive art.

-Selected Artworks
+Selected artworks

 Mobil Transparent theme, 1960

 Mobil Transparent theme is made up of small pieces of Plexiglas connected together like a translucent cascade flowing from the ceiling.
-This work was the most highlighted work in his exhibition in Miami, Florida in 2011.
+This work was the most highlighted work in his exhibition in Miami, United States, in 2011.
 This work was placed at the center of the main room, allowing the viewer to walk around it to see all the different angles reflected on a mirror directly below it on the floor.
 Le Parc made an additional version of this work, originally from 1960, for the exhibition in Miami.
 He was also in the school.